lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Payload Length field

 If the LPWAN technology does not add padding, this field can be elided for the transmission on the LPWAN network.
-The SCHC C/D recompute the original payload length value.
+The SCHC C/D recomputes the original payload length value.
 The TV is not set, the MO is set to "ignore" and the CDA is "compute-IPv6-length".

 If the payload is small, the TV can be set to 0x0000, the MO set to "MSB (16-s)" and the